|Name(s):||Suez Crisis (as known worldwide), The Imperialist Aggression (as called by contemporary Egyptian propaganda)|

 6-War prisoners and bodies of deceased soldiers lost in combat should be returned by all parts in conflict.

-7-None of the belligerent nations was allowed to interfere in internal affairs of each other.
+7-None of the belligerent nations was allowed to interfere in the internal affairs of the other.

 8-Egypt should pay compensations to France and England for their losses in nationalising the Suez Canal.

 The Dayan Agreement was signed by the Ministers of Foreign Affairs from the three countries at the League of Nations headquarters on 5th December 1956 ending officially the Suez Crisis.
-The canal was re-opened to navigation in February 1957 after being cleaned from mines by Egypt (as according to third paragraph of the agreement).
+The canal was re-opened to navigation in February 1957 after being cleared of mines by Egypt (as according to the third paragraph of the agreement).

 For Egypt the end of the Suez Crisis was more a political victory than a real military one.
 In fact Egypt was unable to expel the invaders as they retreated mostly due to international pressure and their own economic problems than to egyptian military capability.
 But egyptian propaganda worked well in making think the Egyptians, and Arabs in general, about their victory over two of the major world powers under the leadership of President Nasser.
 On the other hand also France and the FK claimed victory as, for their point of view, were them who forced Egypt to sign peace and were them who were able to re-open the canal to navigation.